oliguo/Server-Certbot-XAMPP-Ubuntu/README.md

 ------------
 ```

-## 12. Retart the XAMPP better again and check the site
+## 12. Restart the XAMPP better again and check the site
 ```
 sudo /opt/lampp/lampp restart
 ```